Your risk of experiencing a broken bone increases as you age.

 That’s true for everybody, and it’s not cause for concern.

-This can increase your risk of fractures from everyday activities, or from regular slip and fall accidents
+This can increase your risk of fractures from everyday activities, or from regular slip and fall accidents.

-If you have osteopenia, you have lower bone mineral density than normal.
+Our clients with osteopenia typically have lower bone mineral density than normal.

 RELATED: Physical Therapy Treatments For Diabetes.